unikorn-cloud/scripts/README.md

 Like `deploy`, but just deletes all the pods.
 This is used when a deploy would do nothing, e.g. the pod images or arguments have't changed but you have a new functional change pushed with `build`.

+### release

+Uses the canonical version in Chart.yaml to tag and push, creating a release.

 ### ui-preview

 UI developer mode script, which has live reload and debug information readily available in your browser.